-- 1. If your PDM is on, turn it off by pressing the Power button, tapping Power off and then tapping OK. - 2.
+- If your PDM is on, turn it off by pressing the Power button, tapping Power off and then tapping OK. - 2.
 If the white pull tab is still on the PDM, remove the back cover using the pull tab as follows: - a.
 Hold the PDM with the back cover facing you. - b.
 Place two or more fingers of one hand between the pull tab and the PDM. - c.
 Brace the thumb of that hand against the back of the PDM. - d.
 Pull back on the pull tab and lift off the cover. - e.
-Skip to step 4. - 3.
-If the white pull tab is no longer on the PDM, remove the back cover as follows: - a.
+Skip to step 4. - If the white pull tab is no longer on the PDM, remove the back cover as follows: - a.
 Hold the PDM sideways and locate the notch in the PDM case.
-The notch is located in the corner below the Power button.
+The notch is located in the corner below the Power button. - b.
+Holding the PDM firmly, place a fingernail into the notch and pull the front cover away from the back cover. - c.

-- c.
 Slide your finger along the opening to completely separate the front from the back. - d.
 Lift off the back cover.